eduardo-dangelo/code-docs/module_01/exercise.md

   ```
   > Notice how we are using `@media` to define the styles for the media queries.
   > The `@media` rule is followed by a media type and at least one media feature.

+- ### 👀 Preview the project
+  > Open the `index.html` file in the browser and test the `media queries` by resizing the browser window to less than 700px.
+  >
+  >> If you make any changes to the code, you will need to refresh the browser to see the changes.

 ## 🏁 Checkpoint:
 > We completed the CSS part of the project.